CBD Pellets for Horses – 3000mg | Hemp Pellets for Horses

 - Made in the U.S.A.

-HolistaPet CBD Horse Pellets are crafted using full-spectrum CBD rich hemp.
+HolistaPet CBD Pellets for Horses are crafted using full-spectrum CBD rich hemp extract.
 Manufactured under the strictest of standards and developed in parallel with the newest research, these hemp pellets are perfect for all horses no matter the size, breed, or class.
 Loaded with essential nutrients like Omega 3-6-9 fatty acids our pellets are an excellent source for supplemental protein and fiber.

-- Over 3000MG Active PCR organic hemp extract
+- Over 3000MG Active CBD organic hemp extract

 - 0.3% PCR hemp extract along with 20% protein, 50% fiber, and 30% carbohydrates